Evryway/evryway.github.io/_drafts/2016-3-3-Where-Am-I.md

  - rewrote "all the things" to fix startup timing issues and tango device permission flow

 I've had a bit of a stomach bug this week which hasn't helped progress, but it has made me back off working silly hours, which is a definite good thing.
 Slow and steady, folks - slow and steady.

+I grabbed some assets from the Unity Asset store last week (a lovely table and chair

 ## Help!